The Conscience of a Hacker

 The object

-"The Conscience of a Hacker," better known as the Hacker Manifesto, is a short essay written by Loyd Blankenship — "The Mentor" — on 8 January 1986, shortly after his arrest, and published in the underground ezine Phrack.
-It is barely a page long and has been reprinted more than almost any text in the culture.
+"The Conscience of a Hacker," better known as the Hacker Manifesto, is a short essay written by Loyd Blankenship (who signed himself "The Mentor") on 8 January 1986, shortly after his arrest, and published in issue 7 of the underground ezine Phrack as "Volume One, Issue 7, Phile 3 of 10."
+Phrack had been launched only weeks earlier, in November 1985, by Craig Neidorf ("Knight Lightning") and Randy Tischler ("Taran King") out of Missouri.
+The piece opens with a single epigraph ("The following was written shortly after my arrest…") and runs barely a page.
+It has been reprinted, quoted, and pasted into signature files more than almost any other text in the culture.

 "My crime is that of curiosity"

 The essay reframes the bored, punished teenager not as a delinquent but as a mind starved by institutions that "fed us baby food at school when we hungered for steak."
-Its most quoted lines insist the hacker's only crime is curiosity, and "judging people by what they say and think, not what they look like."
+It describes the thrill of finding a computer that responds to skill rather than to grades or appearance, and the sting of being dismissed by teachers who "were all alike."
+Its closing lines have become the movement's catechism: that the hacker's only crime is curiosity, "the crime of judging people by what they say and think, not what they look like," and the defiant promise, "You may stop this individual, but you can't stop us all."
+Blankenship has said he wrote it in a single sitting, in anger.

 Why it matters

-Where the GNU Manifesto gave the movement a legal structure, the Hacker Manifesto gave it an identity.
+Where the GNU Manifesto gave the movement a legal and technical structure, the Hacker Manifesto gave it an identity.
 It articulated a self-understanding for a generation logging into BBSs in the dark: that the network was a place where ideas, not bodies or credentials, were what counted.
+Its reach extended far beyond Phrack.
+It was read aloud at gatherings, reprinted in 2600, and quoted on screen in the 1995 film Hackers, the moment a subcultural text crossed into mass culture.

 It is also genuinely contested terrain.
 The same words have been read as a principled defense of intellectual freedom and as a romantic alibi for trespass.
-That ambiguity is precisely why it endures — the culture argues with this text because it argues with itself.
+Blankenship himself later complicated the picture: in 1989 he wrote GURPS Cyberpunk for Steve Jackson Games, and in 1990 a U.S. Secret Service raid on that company, which seized the manuscript as a supposed "handbook for computer crime," helped prompt the founding of the Electronic Frontier Foundation.
+That ambiguity is precisely why the essay endures: the culture argues with this text because it argues with itself.

 The lesson it set loose